lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

        m = await mymodel_storage.get(key)
        print(m)

-You can also delete objects by key using the `~safir.pydanticredis.PydanticRedisStorage.delete` method:
+You can also delete objects by key using the `~safir.redis.PydanticRedisStorage.delete` method:

 .. code-block:: python

    await mymodel_storage.delete("people:1")

-It's also possible to delete all objects at once with keys that match a pattern using the `~safir.pydanticredis.PydanticRedisStorage.delete_all` method:
+It's also possible to delete all objects at once with keys that match a pattern using the `~safir.redis.PydanticRedisStorage.delete_all` method:

 .. code-block:: python